 This document contains three Parts.
-Part 1 provides the background on the projects and review process.
+Part 1 provides the background on the projects, review process, and an explanation of the form and duration of recommendation.
 Part 2 will cover programmatic issues and recommendations.
 As has been true in the past, the review of the individual projects illuminates a set of broader policy or programmatic issues that affect the Council's review and recommendations for a collective set of the projects.
-Possible resolutions for the programmatic issues are provided for Fish and Wildlife Committee and Council consideration.
+Possible resolutions for the programmatic issues are provided for Council consideration.
 Part 3 covers project-specific recommendations for individual projects for the geographic review.
 This includes a spreadsheet listing the 83 projects with a description of the form and duration of our recommendations.
 The project recommendations are associated with Part 2 of the decision document, as many of the recommendations point to programmatic issues for full resolution.

-The final version of this document will include a Part 4 that will contain the formal explanations by the Council responsive to the specific requirements of Section 4(h)(10)(D) of the Northwest Power Act.
+Part 4 contains the formal explanations by the Council responsive to the specific requirements of Section 4(h)(10)(D) of the Northwest Power Act.
 This includes the written explanations required of the Council in those few instances in which the Council's project funding recommendations do not follow the recommendations of the Independent Scientific Review Panel (ISRP).
+The

-The Council will also explain how it complied with the requirements in Section 4(h)(10)(D) to "consider the impact of ocean conditions on fish and wildlife populations" and "determine whether the projects employ cost-effective measures to achieve program objectives" when making project funding recommendations.
+503-222-5161 800-452-5161 Fax: 503-820-2370 Council will also explain how it complied with the requirements in Section 4(h)(10)(D) to "consider the impact of ocean conditions on fish and wildlife populations" and "determine whether the projects employ cost-effective measures to achieve program objectives" when making project funding recommendations.